A stable Lorentz-breaking model for an antisymmetric two-tensor: Conclusions

-In this work we investigated the stability of systems involving a rank-two antisymmetric tensor field with a potential forcing the latter to acquire a vacuum expectation value, thereby breaking Lorentz invariance spontaneously.
-Our conclusion is, first of all, that no kinetic term that is parity-even and quadratic in the field has a Hamiltonian that is bounded from below.
-We proposed a hybrid model combining a vector field and an antisymmetric two-tensor field, with a combination of three kinetic terms, one of which involving both fields.
+We then proposed a hybrid model combining a vector field and an antisymmetric two-tensor field, with a combination of three kinetic terms, one of which involving both fields.
 We showed this model does have a Hamiltonian that is bounded from below in Minkowski space and is therefore stable.
 We extended it to curved space, with a number of coupling terms to the curvature, and worked out the corresponding couplings in pure gravity sector of the Standard-Model Extension.
 The formulation of this model extends the class of known stable models exhibiting spontaneous Lorentz breaking, up to now only encompassing that of a single vector field with timelike expectation value.

 We do not claim to have found the most general stable Lorentz-breaking system describing an antisymmetric two-tensor field and a vector.
 In particular, we have not explored kinetic or potential terms that are parity odd, and neither those that are higher than quadratic in the antisymmetric tensor field.